MIT-Emerging-Talent/ET6-practice-code-review/collaboration/communication.md

 How often will we get in touch on each channel, and what we will discuss there:

 - **Issues**:  Used when needed to track tasks, discuss challenges, and document ideas.
- Team members should also check for updates on a daily basis.
+ Team members should also check for updates daily.
 - **Pull Requests**: Created whenever code is ready for review.
 All team members should aim to review PRs within 24-48 hours.
 - **Slack/WhatsApp**: Active daily for quick updates, questions, and informal discussions.